BarryDigby/barrydigby.github.io/Variant_Calling/pipeline.md

 - `-O`: The same VCF file output by `GenotypeVCFs`, with added annotations denoting filtering thresholds failed or `PASS` if the variant passed all thresholds.

 # 9. Annotate Variants {#annotate}
-Run in your own time, this step takes a long time.
-Usually we submit this job to SLURM with much more resources than we have initially requested.
+Please do not run this as you will not be able to complete this step with the compute resources we have requested.

+I have included `snpEff` in the full nextflow script, which I will provide at the end of the tutorial.

 ```bash
 snpEff GRCh37.75 \